Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints

 The remainder of this paper is organized as follows.
 Section \ref{sec-formulation} introduces the stochastic factor model and formulates the ratio-type periodic evaluation problem under power utility and convex trading constraints over an infinite horizon.
 Based on dynamic programming principle, Section \ref{sec:auxiliary} reformulates the periodic evaluation problem as a fixed point problem where the operator becomes an auxiliary constrained terminal wealth optimization problem with a modified utility.
 To tackle this auxiliary problem, Section \ref{sec:parameter} introduces a parameterized market model and an unconstrained optimization problem, for which the dual problem is thoroughly studied.
 In Section \ref{sec:duality}, by passing from the unconstrained optimization problem to the constrained optimization problem, the convex duality theorem for the auxiliary constrained terminal wealth optimization problem is developed and the characterization of the optimal portfolio fulfilling the constraints is derived.
-Based on the convex duality results in the auxiliary problem, Section \ref{sec:fix} completes the proof of the fixed point and the verification of the constructed optimal portfolio in a periodic manner for the original problem over an infinite horizon.
-Section \ref{sec:examples} presents two examples, namely one special case of power utility with parameter $\gamma=1$ under short-selling and borrowing constraints and one example of logarithmic utility with general convex constraints, in which the dual optimizer for each auxiliary terminal wealth optimization problem admits some explicit characterization.
+Based on the convex duality results in the auxiliary problem, Section \ref{sec:fix} completes the proof of the fixed point and establishes the main result on the constructed optimal portfolio in a periodic manner for the original problem over an infinite horizon.